“Jonas Deichmann Takes on the Ultimate American Adventure: Cycling from New York to LA and Walking Back on Foot”

 SportsIllustrated: Let’s jump in time.
 What will Jonas Deichmann be doing in 20 years?

 Jonas: Good question.
-Of course I’m concerned about that too.
+Of course I’m concerned regarding that too.
 I have the advantage that I’m not a classic competitive athlete who then simply breaks down at some point in my 40s.
 I am an adventurer first and foremost.
 I’m 36 now, which means I might still be able to cycle around the world when I’m 56, otherwise I just sail.
-But I can very well imagine taking on a normal job again.
+But I can very well imagine taking on a normal job once more.
 It’s exciting not knowing what to expect.
 In any case, I still have a very long bucket list to row with an expedition to the South Pole or across the Atlantic.
 There’s a little more to come.

 SportsIllustrated: Thank you for the interview and have fun and success in the USA